FreeCAD/FreeCAD/src/Mod/Draft/drafttaskpanels/README.md

 2020 February

-These files provide the logic behind the task panel of the GuiCommands defined in `draftguitools/`.
+These files provide the logic behind the task panels of the "GuiCommands" defined in `draftguitools/`.

-The task panel graphical interface is properly defined in the `Resources/ui/` files, which are made with QtCreator.
+These files should not have code to create the task panel windows and widgets manually.
+These interfaces should be properly defined in the `.ui` files made with QtCreator and placed inside the `Resources/ui/` directory.

-There are many commands which aren't defined in `draftguitools/`.
+There are many commands which aren't defined in `draftguitools/`, and which therefore don't have an individual task panel.
-These are defined in the big `DraftGui.py` module, which needs to be split into individual GuiCommands, and each should have its own dedicated `.ui` file.
+These commands are defined in the big `DraftTools.py` file, and their task panels are manually written in the large `DraftGui.py` module.
+Therefore, these commands should be split into individual files, and each should have its own `.ui` file.

+For more information see the thread:
+[[Discussion] Splitting Draft tools into their own modules](https://forum.freecadweb.org/viewtopic.php?f=23&t=38593&start=10#p341298)